 Relational Reporting offers an interactive Report Editor user interface for your users to edit the report.
 Associated with ReportBlox is this interactive property that determines if the report should be rendered in static HTML or dynamic HTML.
-When you set the interactive attribute in the <blowvereport: report> tag to true, the context menus will be activated when users mouse over "hot spots" in the report where they can make changes.
+When you set the interactive attribute in the <blowreport:report> tag to true, the context menus will be activated when users mouse over "hot spots" in the report where they can make changes.
+This Report Editor is described next.